ShindouMihou/RoseDB/README.md

 where RoseDB.jar is located with "/database/" added at the end).
 * **loggingLevel**: the logging level minimum that RoseDB will log (default: INFO).
 * **Cores**: the amount of CPU cores to use for asynchronous processing.
+* **Preload**: whether to pre-load all database and collections, recommended to keep at true since it speeds up first calls.
+* **maxTextMessageSizeMB**: the maximum megabytes size of message you can receive (recommended around 5-12 MB).
+* **maxTextMessageBufferSizeMB**: similar to the one above.
+* **updateChecker**: whether to check for updates every 12 hours for new versions.
+* **heartbeatIntervalSeconds**: the interval seconds when the server should send a heartbeat to all clients, preventing them from timing out. (min: 25 seconds, max: 300 seconds)
+* **configVersion**: do not touch, it is used to check whether your configuration file has the latest configurable options.

 ## Wrappers
 If you want to quickly get up and running with your application then feel free to use our wrappers.